The Experiment Analysis view

 • Understand what the Analysis view tells you about your experiment, and how to access it

 Within Amplitude Experiment, the Experiment Analysis view is where you’ll find the details of your experiment.
-Visible on the Analysis card under the Activity tab, it gives you a convenient way to quickly take in the most important, high-level statistical measurements that help you determine whether your experiment was a success.
+Visible on the Analysis card under the Activity tab, it gives you a convenient way to quickly take in the most important, high-level statistical measurements that help you decide if your experiment was a success.

 Metric name and variant